Robert Frost: Adult years

 In 1894, he sold his first poem, "My Butterfly.
 An Elegy" (published in the November 8, 1894, edition of The Independent of New York) for $15 ($ today).
-Proud of his accomplishment, he proposed marriage to Elinor Miriam White, but she demurred, wanting to finish college (at St. Lawrence University) before they married.
+Proud of his accomplishment, he proposed marriage to Elinor Miriam White, but she demurred, wanting to finish college at St. Lawrence University before they married.
 Frost then went on an excursion to the Great Dismal Swamp in Virginia and asked Elinor again upon his return.
-Having graduated, she agreed, and they were married at Lawrence, Massachusetts, on December 19, 1895.
+Having graduated, she agreed, and they were married in Lawrence, Massachusetts, on December 19, 1895.

 Frost attended Harvard University from 1897 to 1899, but he left voluntarily due to illness.
 Shortly before his death, Frost's grandfather purchased a farm for Robert and Elinor in Derry, New Hampshire; Frost worked the farm for nine years while writing early in the mornings and producing many of the poems that would later become famous.
 Ultimately his farming proved unsuccessful and he returned to the field of education as an English teacher at New Hampshire's Pinkerton Academy from 1906 to 1911, then at the New Hampshire Normal School (now Plymouth State University) in Plymouth, New Hampshire.

 In 1912, Frost sailed with his family to Great Britain, settling first in Beaconsfield, a small town in Buckinghamshire outside London.
 His first book of poetry, A Boy's Will, was published the next year.
-In England he made some important acquaintances, including Edward Thomas (a member of the group known as the Dymock poets and Frost's inspiration for "The Road Not Taken"), T. E. Hulme, and Ezra Pound.
+In England he made some important acquaintances, including Edward Thomas (a member of the group known as the Dymock poets and Frost's inspiration for "The Road Not Taken"), T. E. Hulme and Ezra Pound.
 Although Pound would become the first American to write a favorable review of Frost's work, Frost later resented Pound's attempts to manipulate his American prosody.
 Frost met or befriended many contemporary poets in England, especially after his first two poetry volumes were published in London in 1913 (A Boy's Will) and 1914 (North of Boston).

-In 1915, during World War I, Frost returned to America, where Holt's American edition of A Boy's Will had recently been published, and bought a farm in Franconia, New Hampshire, where he launched a career of writing, teaching, and lecturing.
+In 1915, during World War I, Frost returned to America, where Holt's American edition of A Boy's Will had recently been published, and bought a farm in Franconia, New Hampshire, where he launched a career of writing, teaching and lecturing.
 This family homestead served as the Frosts' summer home until 1938.
 It is maintained today as The Frost Place, a museum and poetry conference site.
 He was made an honorary member of Phi Beta Kappa at Harvard in 1916.
 During the years 1917–20, 1923–25, and, on a more informal basis, 1926–1938, Frost taught English at Amherst College in Massachusetts, notably encouraging his students to account for the myriad sounds and intonations of the spoken English language in their writing.
 He called his colloquial approach to language "the sound of sense".